stacksgov/sips/sips/sip-025/sip-025-iterating-towards-weighted-schnorr-threshold-signatures.md

 ## Iteration 2

 Once iteration 1 is stable and SIP-021 activates, WSTS will be used to improve the efficiency of the system.
-Leader election with BTF Paxos will be implemented during this iteration.
+Leader election with BFT Paxos will be implemented during this iteration.
 This iteration will require some significant design work, and will be fully specified in a future SIP which describes the hard fork in total.